reChords25/independent-mc/README.md

 # independent-mc
 A tool to download and run minecraft fully portable on all Windows computers.
+Uses portablemc for python as basis.

 ## How to use
 *First of all: You need to have python installed!*